miccheng/test-automation-workshop/docs/exercises/exercise10.md

    ![Send Request](../images/exercise10/http_try.png)

 5. When you try to get the list again, there should be no more completed task in the list.
+Send a GET request to the endpoint `/todos`

 ## Python